celluloid-player/celluloid/README.md

 Celluloid can be configured using the preferences dialog accessible via the "Preferences" menu item.
 Additional configuration options can be set from an external file using the same syntax as mpv's `mpv.conf`.
-See mpv's man page for the full list of options.
+See [mpv's manual](https://mpv.io/manual/stable/) for the full list of options.
 The file must be specified and enabled in the preferences dialog under the "MPV Configuration" section.

 Options can also be set using the "Extra MPV Options" text box in the preferences dialog.
 The syntax used is the same as mpv's command line options.